infoScoop/infoscoop-documents/en/administration-guide/default-layout-settings.md

     </tbody>
 </table>

-## 4 Addition, Edit, And Deletion of a Role
+## 4 Addition, Edit, Copy, And Deletion of a Role

 The composition of an initial display page can be changed according to a user's role information.
 An default layout sets up to each role.